synfinatic/aws-sso-cli/docs/commands.md

  * `--sso <name>`, `-S` -- Specify non-default AWS SSO instance to use (`$AWS_SSO`)
  * `--sts-refresh` -- Force refresh of STS Token Credentials
  * `--no-config-check` -- Disable automatic updating of `~/.aws/config`
+ * `--threads <int>` -- Number of threads to use with AWS (default: 5)

 ## Commands

+### cache

+AWS SSO CLI caches information about your AWS Accounts, Roles and Tags for better perfomance.
+By default it will refresh this information after 24 hours, but you can force this data to be refreshed immediately.

+Cache data is also automatically updated anytime the `config.yaml` file is modified.

+---

 ### config